 Bone spur symptoms can be debilitating and painful if left untreated.
 Bone spurs, or osteophytes, are excess growths on normal bone that can be caused by aging, disc degeneration, arthritis, poor posture and traumatic injury, among other reasons.
-Contrary to what many individuals believe, bone spurs are not sharp, pointy structures; rather, they’re smooth growths that are often completely harmless.
+Contrary to what many believe, bone spurs are not sharp, pointy structures; rather, they’re smooth growths that are often completely harmless.
 It is typically only when a bone spur comes into contact with another bone or spinal nerve that an individual will experience any symptoms.

 - Severe neck or back pain

 - Radiating arm and leg pain

 If you are experiencing any of the above symptoms, you know all too well the effect they can have on your quality of life and level of activity.
 Even once-simple tasks like driving, grocery shopping or walking your dog become painful and difficult.
 If conservative treatments like physical therapy, medication, rest and exercise don’t provide relief after weeks or months, your doctor may have recommended bone spur surgery as a treatment option.
 However, traditional open spine surgeries used to treat bone spurs are often highly invasive, involving large muscle-disrupting incisions, which can require lengthy, painful recoveries.